 Check the entrance for that welcoming feel as you approach the front door.
 If that electrical pole in the front yard really bothers you and you talk yourself out of that concern, ask yourself: are you going to end up hating the drive up to your house every night?
 If you have any misgivings at all about the property, as viewed from the street, red flag it for discussion later.

-Clearly, the location you can live in is limited by your budget – you can’t expect to buy in the Auckland CBD with $200K.
-But I’m talking more about the various location choices and judgments every buyer has to make within their price range:
+Clearly, the location you can live in is limited by your budget – you can’t expect to buy in the Auckland CBD with $500k.
+But I’m talking more about the various location choices and judgements every buyer has to make within their price range:

 - between a home in the city, near work, or a home in the quiet suburbs where you get much more space – and a much longer commute